 What voters fill out to express their ranked choices.
 To be valid, a ballot needs to have at least one first-choice rank.

-The Droop Quota determines how many votes are needed for a candidate to "win" in an election.
-It's a mathematical equation that, from a practical standpoint, says, "Any more votes for this candidate won't change the outcome.
-This candidate has already won."
+The Droop Quota determines how many votes are needed for a choice to "win" in an election.
+It's a mathematical equation that, from a practical standpoint, says, "Any more votes for this choice won't change the outcome.
+This choice has already won."